ayushinav/Porosity.jl/docs/src/intro/getting_started.md

 ### Anelastic case

 For anelastic types, one of the input arguments is frequency `f`.
-Make sure the  `f` is of the size one more than the dimensions of other values. eg. :
+Make sure the `f` is of the size one more than the dimensions of other values. e.g.:

 ```@example rp_intro
 T = (600:100:1400) .+ 273.0